 We are committed to providing and maintaining a safe and healthy environment for all our employees.
 The Group has established relevant policies on the prevention and remediation of safety accidents, and detection on potential safety hazards in workplace, so as to maintain a safe working environment.
-During the Reporting Period, there were no work-related fatalities (i.e. zero work-related fatalities rate) and lost days fur to work injury being recorded.
+In each of the past three financial years, there were no work-related fatalities (i.e. zero work-related fatalities rate).
+However, the Group recorded approximately 17.5 lost days due to work injury resulting from a work injury case during the Reporting Period.